WesternAGI/DesktopApp/docs/ARCHITECTURE.md

 3. Register theme in the theme system
 4. Test across all UI components

-## Build System

-### CMake Configuration
-- Cross-platform build support
-- Automatic Qt6 detection
-- Proper dependency management
-- Debug and release configurations

-### Dependencies
-- **Qt6**: Core, Widgets, Network, Multimedia
-- **C++17**: Modern C++ features and standard library
-- **CMake 3.21+**: Build system
-- **Platform**: Windows, macOS, Linux support

-## Deployment

-### Current Deployment
-- Local build and run
-- Development-friendly setup
-- All dependencies bundled with Qt

-### Future Deployment (planned)
-- Installer packages for each platform
-- Automatic updates
-- Code signing for security
-- Distribution through package managers

-## Future Architecture Plans

-### Short Term
-- Complete AI provider implementations
-- Improve data persistence
-- Add comprehensive error handling
-- Implement proper logging

-### Medium Term
-- Plugin architecture for extensions
-- Cloud synchronization support
-- Advanced security features
-- Performance optimizations

-### Long Term
-- Multi-platform mobile apps
-- Web interface
-- Enterprise features
-- Advanced AI integrations

 ---

-This architecture is designed to be simple enough to understand quickly, but flexible enough to grow into a full-featured application.
-The modular design means you can work on one part without affecting others, and new developers can quickly understand how everything fits together.
+This architecture is designed to be simple to understand but flexible enough to grow into a full-featured application.
+The modular design allows working on individual components without affecting others.